 For questions, or to arrange an interview with CEO Dave Caputo, contact:

-Trusscore is changing how people construct buildings and the environmental footprint left behind when they do.
-Trusscore is focusing on R&D and bringing material science to its formulations – making its products functional and beautiful.
-Trusscore Wall&CeilingBoard is transforming the way the world builds interior walls with a material that is installed four times faster and is incredibly durable, reusable, and recyclable.
-The company’s marketing and R&D teams are based at the Communitech Hub in Kitchener with manufacturing plants in Palmerston, Ont., and Dayton, Ohio.
+Trusscore is changing how people build buildings and the environmental footprint left behind when they do.
+Trusscore is focusing on R&D and bringing material science to its formulations–making its products functional and beautiful.
+Trusscore Wall&CeilingBoard is changing the way the world builds interior walls with a material that is installed three times faster and is incredibly durable, reusable, and recyclable.
+The company’s marketing and R&D teams are based at the Communitech Hub in Kitchener, with manufacturing plants in Palmerston, Ontario, and Calgary, Alberta.
 For more information, visit trusscore.com.